dataspecer/ds-wdoi/source/preprocessing/README.md

      3. Remove unexisting references from the item constraints.
      4. Removing self cycles from `subpropertyOf`.
      5. Mark subproperties to parents.
-  7. Remove unexisting references on merged statistics on classes.
+  7. Remove unexisting references on merged statistics on classes as a sanity check.

 The removing references parts are done in order to exclude entities that were not present in the dump during its creation (it is a continual process during live hours).
 If the extraction phase adds more fields to entities, it is necessary to evaluate whether they need checks.